-What is a kidney and what function does it serve? • What is kidney cancer? •How common is kidney cancer and who gets it? •How is kidney cancer diagnosed? • Does kidney cancer run in families? •How is kidney cancer treated? •Other resources
+What is a kidney and what function does it serve? • What is kidney cancer? •How common is kidney cancer and who gets it? •How is kidney cancer diagnosed? • Does kidney cancer run in families? •How is kidney cancer treated? •Other Resources • Patient Stories

 Normally people have two kidneys located in the upper back on the right and left side.
 The typical adult kidney weighs 150 grams in men and 135 grams in women.
 The kidney's primary function is filtration of excess water, salt and waste products from the blood stream.
 The kidneys play an important role in regulating blood pressure and controlling the supply of calcium.
 In addition, the kidney makes a factor, call erythropoetin, responsible for stimulating producting of red blood cells.